bessiambre/casync/README.md

   * Small and simple implementation (only 53 lines of code, no dependency).
   * Proper exception handling.
-  * Checks for repeated calls to done callback.
   * More than 2x as fast as native async/await.
   * Returned value or thrown errors passed to done callback
   * Promise free!